scottwrobinson/camo/README.md

 ## Advantages
 So, why use Camo?

 - **ES6**: Although ES6 hasn't hit mainstream Node yet, it will soon (io.js is currently being merged with Node at the time of this writing).
 With all of these new features coming out soon, Camo is getting a head start in writing tested and proven ES6 code.
+This also means that native Promises are built-in to Camo, so no more `promisify`-ing your ODM or waiting for Promise support to be added.
 - **Easy to use**: While JavaScript is a great language overall, it isn't always the easiest for beginners to pick up.
 Camo aims to ease that transition by providing familiar-looking classes and a simple interface.
 Also, there is no need to install a full MongoDB instance to get started with the support of NeDB.
 - **Multiple backends**: Camo was designed and built with multiple Mongo-like backends in mind, like NeDB, LokiJS\*, and TaffyDB\*.
 With NeDB support, for example, you don't need to install a full MongoDB instance for development or for smaller projects.
 This also allows you to use Camo in the browser, since it supports in-memory storage.
 - **Lightweight**: Camo is just a very thin wrapper around the backend databases, which mean you won't be sacrificing performance.